 And cheerleader outfits as lower level armor.
 And both cowgirl and dominatrix cop outfits for medium level armor.
 It should also be noted that there is a cheat code in the game specifically for increasing the size of all female Malkavian breasts.

-Both played straight and subverted in Fable II.
+Depending on playstyle, this may or may not be the case in Fable II.
 The female Sparrow is initially very pretty, and there are some Stripperiffic outfits you can put her in, but because the game morphs her based on your stat and story choices, a lot of players found the effect ruined when their melee character became too muscular, or their will-user was covered in glowing blue veins lines, etc. On the other hand, if you know what to expect and are in the mood for a Self-Imposed Challenge, you can keep certain stats low to tailor your character to what you like.

 Played straighter in Fable3 where the Princess/Queen is pretty much ALWAYS hot to some degree, even if you make her fat, she just gets kinda chubby.
 Outfits can apply a variety of different effects, from skintight to short shorts with stockings, You can of course forgo pants altogether and fight evil monsters in your underwear.